Evaporating cloud

 The evaporating cloud is one of the six thinking processes in the theory of constraints (TOC).
 The evaporating cloud (EC) – also referred to in the literature as "the cloud", or as a "conflict resolution diagram" – is a logical diagram representing a problem that has no obvious satisfactory solution.

-Overview

 The most commonly used of the TOC tools, (Note: The EC is reported to be used in 77% of TOC case-studies, according to one report.) the EC was designed to address conflict or dilemma situations (trade-off situations where there is no acceptable compromise) by diagramming the logic behind the conflict and methodically examining the assumptions behind the logic.